baztian/teatime/README.rst

 Requirements
 ============

-You need wxPython to run TeaTimer.
+You need wxPython to run TeaTime.

 Install
 =======

-You can get and install TeaTimer with `easy_install
+You can get and install TeaTime with `easy_install
 <http://peak.telecommunity.com/DevCenter/EasyInstall>`_ ::

-    $ easy_install Tsrc/teatime/ReaTimer
+    $ easy_install TeaTime

 Or you can get a copy of the source branch using `bzr
 <http://bazaar.canonical.com/>`_ by running ::

-    $ bzr branch lp:teatimer
+    $ bzr branch lp:teatime

 and install it with ::